 Many senior adults accept that sleep is necessary because their body gets tired at the end of the day which prompts them to get into bed at night.
 However, how many of them see sleep as a chance to become more youthful, mentally-active, livelier, and even fitter versions of themselves?

 As a Medicaid provider in Virginia, we have performed extensive research on why some senior adults stay up late at night.
-Here are a few of the many reasons we have discovered:
+Here are a few of the many reasons we have discovered for senior sleep issues:

 Hiring an in home aide in Virginia can be beneficial for your senior adult because they can help rearrange the bedroom into a more comfortable setting.
 They can also remind your loved one that it’s time for bed and prepare their warm baths and clean sheets.